disjunction/node-request-plus/README.md

 ... and you can [add your own wrappers](#adding-custom-wrapper) too!

-The only depency is `request-promise-native`, which has `request` as a peer dependecy.
-So you can flexibly use whatever `request` version you like.
+The only depency is `request-promise-any`, which has `request` as a peer dependecy, so you need to install separately the request version you like.

 ## Basic Example
 ```